gdha/pi-stories/docs/pi-stories17.md

 ### Build pi4-ntopng with build.sh script (arm64)

-We builded the pi4_ntopng with the `build.sh` script that uses the ntopng executable provided by the operating system used by the container (in our case ubuntu 20).
+We built the pi4_ntopng with the `build.sh` script that uses the ntopng executable provided by the operating system used by the container (in our case ubuntu 20).
 To test the image (version 3.8.190813) with docker (before trying to integrate it within kubernetes) we can do the following:

 ```bash
 $ docker run --net=host -t -p 3000:3000 ghcr.io/gdha/pi4-ntopng:v1.5